Differentially Private False Discovery Rate Control

 Instead of starting with the largest $p$-value and considering the values in decreasing order, another approach is to start with the smallest $p$-value and consider the values in increasing order, rejecting hypotheses one by one until we find a $p$-value above some threshold.
-This widely studied variant is called the BHq step-down procedure, in contrast to the aforementioned BHq step-up procedure.
+This widely studied variant is called the BHq step-down procedure, which, in contrast to the aforementioned BHq step-up procedure, finds the largest $j$ such that $p_{(i)} \le qi/m$ for all $i \le j$ and then rejects $p_{(1)}, \ldots, p_{(j)}$.
 Their definitions reveal that the step-down procedure shall be more conservative than its step-up counterpart.
 This variant, however, can assume less stringent critical values than the BHq critical values while still offering FDR control, often allowing more discoveries than the step-up counterpart \cite{stepdown}.
-Moreover, \cite{abdj} demonstrates the two procedures are asymptotically equivalent for Gaussian normal means estimation over a range of sparse signals.

 If we make the natural modifications to the step-down procedure using \RNMi, also known as the \textit{Private Min} (Algorithm \ref{algo:rnm}), instead of \RNMa, then we pay a privacy cost only for nulls rejected in favor of the corresponding alternative hypotheses, which by definition are the ``interesting'' ones.
 Since the driving application of \BHq{} is to select promising directions for future investigation that have a decent chance of panning out, we can view its outcome as advice for allocating resources.
 Thus, a procedure that finds a relatively small number of high-quality hypotheses, still achieving FDR control, may be as useful as a procedure that finds a much larger set.